-The Bishop or his representative will take steps to assist and support parish and school communities directly affected by alleged ministerial misconduct involving minors.
-This outreach may be accomplished with the assistance of Catholic Family Service and may include a parish and/or school meeting at the affected parish(es)/school(s), an offer of counseling to members of the affected community, an explanation of the response process, or a notification to the affected community of the action taken in response to the allegation.
+The Bishop or his representative will be responsible for taking steps to assist and support parish and school communities directly affected by ministerial misconduct involving minors.
+This outreach may be accomplished with the assistance of Catholic Family Service.
+The outreach may consist of a parish and/or school meeting at the affected parish(es)/school(s), an offer of counseling to members of the affected community, an explanation of the response process or a notification to the affected community of the action taken in response to the allegation.